21 Considerations of RV Snowbirds

 Pets should never be left unattended in an RV for more than a few minutes, there's too much that can go wrong with AC or the power going out and temperatures can quickly increase to unsafe levels.

 Can you live in a 200 square foot space for one, three or six months of the year?
 This is a big issue not to be taken lightly.
-Think about it: say you like to hang out with the neighbors, stay up late, watch TV and sleep in.
-Your travel companion likes to retire early and get up early.
+Think about it.
+Perhaps you like to hang out with the neighbors, stay up late, watch TV and sleep in and your travel companion likes to retire early and get up early.
 This may work fine at home, but in a small space, it's not so easy since it's harder to get away from each other.
 Sharing one small sink, shower and commode in one tiny bathroom is another huge adjustment.

 Small spaces can bring couples together, but it can also heighten frustration and tension.
 If the weather is inclement for a period of days or weeks, will being indoors all the time drive you crazy?
 On TV, they try to make tiny houses look appealing, yet no one ever says what the success rate of actually living in one is for more than a month.

 Boats and RV's require the most creative storage due to necessity.
 Hooks, pegs, Velcro® and other organizational gadgets help maximize space, as well as multi-use functionality of your cargo.
 Much thought should be put into how and what should be packed with only the most hard-working items to be included.
 Items must be able to be secured when in transit for safety and to prevent breakage.
-Child-proof locks are typically installed on cabinet doors.
-If you are lucky enough to own a unit with a closet and dresser drawers, there won't be much space for clothes or shoes like your northern home has.
+Child-proof locks are the norm on cabinet doors.
+If you are lucky enough to own a unit with a small closet and under-the-bed dresser drawers, there won't be much space for clothes or shoes as in your northern home.
 If you typically keep shoes, laundry, a pet bed and other things on the floor, you'll probably be tripping over them in your recreational vehicle.